microsoft/playwright/docs/src/api/class-pageassertions.md

 # class: PageAssertions
-* langs: java, python
+* langs: java, python, js

 The [PageAssertions] class provides assertion methods that can be used to make assertions about the [Page] state in the tests.
-A new instance of [LocatorAssertions] is created by calling [`method: PlaywrightAssertions.assertThatPage`]:
+A new instance of [LocatorAssertions] is created by calling [`method: PlaywrightAssertions.expectPage`]:

 ```java
 ...